nonplayer/hammercrawl/hc_complete_rules.md

 * **Rest:** Recover half (round up) of currently-lost HPs (or the second half, if doubling up from the free action above). **Requires Food:** Choosing this action consumes one additional Ration.
 * **Re-Memorize:** Recover one previously-spent daily spell use per character level.
-* **Invest:** Convert one-fourth (rounded up) of their current financial loot value to immediate character XP (100GP = 1XP exchange), marking that loot off of the character sheet.
-Leveling up requires a separate action, however...
 * **Craft Ammo:** Add 2d4 normal arrows for your bow/crossbow, or collect as many stones for your sling.
 * **Level up!:** If the hero has enough XP to reach the next level, they can apply the effects of that level as a Camp Action.
 Follow the core process for Leveling Up.
 Note that it does not heal existing HP loss or restore used spells or abilities (those are separate Camp Actions, above).
 * **Stand Watch:** Add a Green Die to the next room explored, and -1 to Smith's camp encounter roll (below).